VictorCMiraldo/ghc-proposals/proposals/0000-higher-kinded-generics.md

 ## Motivation

-  ** @ryanglscott, At ICFP you mentioned you had found a usecase from within GHC;
-  could you send me some more information? **

   The usage of generic programming within the Haskell community is ubiquitous.
 We see a number of libraries relying on `GHC.Generics` to provide functionality generically.
 The choice of relying on `GHC.Generics` is natural: it comes with